 I’ve spoken and written about Dependency Injection before.
 There are several ways to approach it.
 There are even different ways to do Ambient Context — especially on a class you own.
 Ambient Context can be appropriate for cross-cutting concerns, such as logging.

 So the next time you’re staring at some code wondering, “How do I unit test this,” I want you to pause.
 Brain teaser puzzles have hidden breakthroughs.

 Here’s the big “Aha!” idea for unit testing: Break free of the idea that you can’t change production code to make it testable.

 Agree?
 Disagree?
 What other stubbing-via-swizzling libraries have you used?
 How has wrangling dependencies improved your code?
-Click here to share your thoughts and experiences.
+Share your thoughts and experiences in the comments below.

 Jon is a consultant on Clean Code for iOS, focusing on Test Driven Development, unit testing, refactoring, and design.
 He’s been practicing TDD since 2001.
 You can learn more about his background, or see what services he can bring to your organization.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.